rks987/marsupial/README.md

 will also (with some minor improvement) do compile time type checking and compile time optimization.
 The following 3 will thus be diffreent from originally envisaged.

-Not implemented and will be different then envisaged:
+Not implemented and will be different than envisaged:
 * The typer then goes through figuring out the type of every expression and inserting conversions from isA and convertsTo declarations as required.
 See typer.md.
 * The coder then makes conversions from implementedBy to implement the code.
 It prefers to